It’s that time of year again! With the holidays upon us, it’s the perfect time to celebrate the silly season with your fur babies.

 Tinsel, Ribbon, and Decoration Dangers

-A lot of fun to play with, but it can cause intestinal obstruction if ingested.
+A lot of fun to play with, but it can cause serious gut issues if eaten.
 Keep decorative ornaments out of reach of your pets.

 Christmas Tree Troubles

 We all love a beautiful Christmas tree; however, it can pose a danger to our pets.
-Make sure to securely anchor the tree to prevent it from falling over and injuring your pet.
-Prevent your pet from drinking the tree water, as it may contain fertilizer or bacteria which can lead to tummy upsets.
+Make sure to securely anchor the tree to prevent any injuries, beware of ornaments that might be mistaken as chew toys and if it’s sitting in water, be sure your pets’ can’t access it.

-Consider battery-operated lights instead of candles to protect your pet from burning and avoid a fire hazard.
-If candles are a must, don’t ever leave them unattended.
+Consider battery-operated lights instead of candles to protect your pet from burns and avoid a fire hazard.
+If candles are a must, never leave them at floor level or unattended.

-The corrosive substances in batteries can cause ulceration to your pet’s tongue, mouth and intestines if chewed or ingested.
+The corrosive substances in batteries can cause irritation and injury to their mouth and stomach if chewed or eaten.

 An electric cord, if chewed, can deliver a potentially lethal electric shock and should be covered or hidden away.

-Let’s steer clear of the pet emergency room by avoiding the following dangerous foods: chocolate, foods sweetened with xylitol, fatty or spicy human foods, bones, and alcoholic drinks.
-Keep pets away from unattended food plates or a set table and secure garbage bin lids.
+Let’s steer clear of the pet emergency room by avoiding the following dangerous foods: Christmas puddings and mince pies, chocolate, foods sweetened with xylitol, fatty or spicy human foods, bones, and alcoholic drinks.
+Keep pets away from unattended food plates and secure garbage bin lids.

 Mistletoe and Holly, if ingested, can cause severe gastrointestinal upset.
-Make sure to choose pet-safe plants for the Christmas bouget or keep them out of reach.
+Make sure to choose pet-safe plants for the Christmas bouquet and keep them out of reach.

 Some Peace and Quiet

 With guests coming and going, there is always a chance your pet might escape.
-Be careful when opening doors or gates and keep an eye on your pet.
-To help you find him if he escapes, make sure he is microchipped and wearing an identification tag.
+Be careful when opening doors or gates and keep an eye on your pets.
+Be sure that your pets are microchipped and wearing an identification tag, should a disappearing act occur.

-All in all, it is best to ensure your pet is supervised whenever it is interacting with new people or a new environment.
-Keep telephone numbers for your veterinarian, the local emergency veterinarian, and the ASPCA Animal Poison Control Centre handy so that you can be prepared for whatever comes your way.
+All in all, it is best to ensure your pet is supervised whenever they’re interacting with new people or in a new environment.
+Keep telephone numbers for your veterinarian, the local emergency veterinarian, and the New Zealand Animal Poisons Helpline number handy so that you can be prepared for whatever comes your way.

 Happy holidays from all of us in the VitaPet team.